argoproj/argo-cd/docs/architecture/authz-authn.md

 Incoming requests can reach Argo CD API server from the web UI as well as from the `argocd` CLI.
-The responsibility of the represented elements are described bellow with their respective numbers:
+The responsibility of the represented elements are described below with their respective numbers:

 1. **cmux**: Uses the [cmux][1] library to provide a connection multiplexer capability making it possible to use the same port to